Skip to main content

 Q: How soon can I return to sports after arthroscopy?

-A: As with any surgery, there are risks such as infection, bleeding, stiffness, or incomplete symptom relief.
-Your surgeon will review potential risks relevant to your case.
+A: Risks may include infection, stiffness, or incomplete symptom relief.
+Your surgeon will review these with you.

 Q: Will I still need physical therapy?